-College of Science and Health > Academics > School of Nursing > Graduate Programs > MENP for Non-Nurses (MS) > MENP FAQs
+College of Science and Health > Academics > School of Nursing > Graduate Programs > MENP for Non-Nurses (MSN) > MENP FAQs

 Please see the MENP prerequisite page.